 Calik et al. 2014.
 Intranodose ganglion injections of dronabinol attenuate serotonin-induced apnea in Sprague-Dawley rat.
 Respiratory, Physiology & Neurobiology 190: 20-24.

 Prasad et al. 2013.
 Proof of concept trial of dronabinol in obstructive sleep apnea.
-Frontiers in Psychiatry [online journal only]
+Frontiers in Psychiatry [open access journal].

 Babson et al. 2017.
 Cannabis, cannabinoids, and sleep: A review of the literature.
 Current Psychiatry Reports 19: 23.